actions-marketplace-validations/DataDog_ensure-ci-success/README.md

 - Don't set a `job_name` to the job running this action (see why [here](docs/limitations.md))
 - Don't use the same name for another job (for the same reason)
 - If a job starts **after** the current job has already completed, it will not be processed.
 The `initial-delay-seconds` parameter helps reduce the likelihood of this issue but does not eliminate it entirely.
-TYou can also add a long-running job as a dependency for the job performing this action — just remember to include `if: always()` o ensure it isn't skipped.
-In all cases, make sure to carefully read the documentation about [implementations strategies](docs/implementations.md).
+You can also add a long-running job as a dependency for the job performing this action — just remember to include `if: always()` to ensure it isn't skipped.
+In all cases, make sure to carefully read the documentation about [implementation strategies](docs/implementation.md).

 ---

-Note: This project exists to address a [known Github limitation](https://github.com/orgs/community/discussions/26733): by default, GitHub allows pull requests to be merged even when some CI checks fail.
+Note: This project exists to address a [known GitHub limitation](https://github.com/orgs/community/discussions/26733): by default, GitHub allows pull requests to be merged even when some CI checks fail.

 While it's possible to enforce a green CI policy using GitHub's native "required status checks" feature, doing so requires explicitly listing all job names under branch protection rules.
 This approach has two key drawbacks: